Lacrosse Goalies and Leadership: How to Become a Team Leader

 When we’re doing the West Genny drill I approach with the same passion and enthusiasm as the championship game.

-When a defender makes a takeaway check or knocks an attackman on his butt, my excitement overflows and I’m the first guy there giving them props after we’ve cleared the ball.
+When a defender makes a takeaway check or knocks an attackman on his butt, my excitement overflows and I’m the first guy out there giving them props after we’ve cleared the ball.

 As a leader, you have to show passion and enthusiasm.
 It’s contagious and it makes your teammates want to play for you.